IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 ## Next PTA Meeting: Feb 2

-Mark your calendars - the next PTA meeting is on
+Mark your calendars - the next PTA meeting is on Tuesday, Feb 2 at 6 PM - no January meeting!

 Important dates: Half Day 12/18, No School - Winter Break 12/21 - 1/3